NHSDigital/integration-adaptor-nhais/OPERATING.md

   * `code`: Should always be `SUCCESS` as NHAIS systems no longer send negative RECEPs
   * `translationTimestamp`: The timestamp, as reported in the inbound EDIFACT interchange, when the NHAIS system produced the RECEP
   * `processedTimestamp`: The timestamp when the adaptor processed the RECEP message
-  * `interchangeSequence`: The Receive Interchange Sequence (RIS) of the interchange in which the RECEP was sent
+  * `interchangeSequence`: The Receive Interchange Sequence (RIS) of the interchange in which the RECEP was received

 Example: